patleeman/VSNotes/README.md

 ### Snippets

-New on 0.2.0 - VS Notes will automatically execute a snippet after creating a note to pre-populate the note with a handy form template.
+[New in 0.2.0] VS Notes will automatically execute a snippet after creating a note to pre-populate the note with a handy form template.
 The default snippet is called vsnotes and created for the markdown language.
 You can override it by adding this option to your settings.json file and pointing it to a [custom snippet you've created](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 ```
   "vsnotes.defaultSnippet": {